 Data and Reports on Children Placed in Settings Other than Foster Family Homes (Sec.
-204):
+50744):

-- States will need to collect data and report on the following data items for children in child-care institutions or other settings that are not foster family homes: - The type of placement setting (i.e. shelter care, group home, residential treatment facility, hospital or institution, setting for pregnant or parenting youth, etc.)

-- The number of children in the setting, and the age, race/ethnicity and gender of each child in the setting. - For each child, the length of stay in that setting, whether is was the child's first placement, and if not, the number of previous placements, and whether or not the child has special needs. - The extent of specialized education, treatment, counseling, or other services provided in that setting. - States will also have to report on the number and ages of children in these placements that have a permanency goal of Another Planned Permanent Living Arrangement (APPLA). - This is effective October 1, 2016, and will serve as a useful baseline as the new requirements for group care are implemented.
+- States will need to collect data and report on the following data items for children in child-care institutions or other settings that are not foster family homes: - The type of placement setting (i.e. shelter care, group home, residential treatment facility, hospital or institution, setting for pregnant or parenting youth, etc.) - The number of children in the setting, and the age, race/ethnicity and gender of each child in the setting. - For each child, the length of stay in that setting, whether it was the child's first placement, and if not, the number of previous placements, and whether or not the child has special needs. - The extent of specialized education, treatment, counseling, or other services provided in that setting. - States will also have to report on the number and ages of children in these placements that have a permanency goal of Another Planned Permanent Living Arrangement (APPLA). - This is effective as if enacted January 1, 2018, and will serve as a useful baseline as the new requirements for group care are implemented.

-TITLE III.
-CONTINUING SUPPORT FOR CHILD AND FAMILY SERVICES
+PART V. CONTINUING SUPPORT FOR CHILD AND FAMILY SERVICES

 Supporting and Retaining Foster Families for Children (Sec.
-301):
+50751):

 - Amends the definition of "Family Support Services" under Promoting Safe and Stable Families in Title IV-B, Subpart 2, to include community-based services that are designed to support and retain foster families so they can provide quality family-based settings for children in foster care.
-The current definition focuses primarily on services for the child's family, and this change will allow for additional support for foster families. - Creates under Title IV-B, Subpart 2, competitive grants (\$8 million between FY2018 and FY2022) to states and tribes to support the recruitment and retention of high-quality foster families to help place more children in foster family homes.
+The current definition focuses primarily on services for the child's family, and this change will allow for additional support for foster families. - Creates under Title IV-B, Subpart 2, competitive grants (\$8 million in FY2018 that remain available through FY2022) to states and tribes to support the recruitment and retention of high-quality foster families to help place more children in foster family homes.
 The grants will be focused on states and tribes that have the highest percentage of children in non-family settings.

 Extending Child and Family Services Programs Under Title IV-B (Sec.
-302):
+50752):